Extending proper metrics: Abstract

 \section{Abstract}

-We first prove Tietze-Urysohn's theorem for proper functions taking values in non-negative real numbers defined on $\sigma$-compact locally compact Hausdorff spaces.
-As its application, we prove an extension theorem of proper metrics.
-Let $X$ be a $\sigma$-compact locally compact Hausdorff space.
-Let $A$ be a closed subset $A$.
-Let $d$ be a proper metric on $A$ that generates the same topology of $A$.
-Then there exists a proper metric on $X$ such that $D$ generates the same topology of $X$ and $D|_{A^{2}}=d$.
-If $A$ is a proper retraction, We can choose $D$ so that $(A, d)$ is quasi-isometric to $(X, D)$.
-We also show analogues of theorems explained above for ultrametrizable spaces.
+We first prove a version of Tietze-Urysohn's theorem for proper functions taking values in non-negative real numbers defined on $\sigma$-compact locally compact Hausdorff spaces.
+As an application, we prove an extension theorem of proper metrics, which states that if $X$ is a $\sigma$-compact locally compact Hausdorff space, $A$ is a closed subset of $X$, and $d$ is a proper metric on $A$ that generates the same topology of $A$, then there exists a proper metric $D$ on $X$ such that $D$ generates the same topology of $X$ and $D|_{A^{2}}=d$.
+Moreover, if $A$ is a proper retract, we can choose $D$ so that $(A, d)$ is quasi-isometric to $(X, D)$.
+We also show analogues of the theorems explained above for ultrametrizable spaces.